doctrine/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 operations from interfering with each other.
 Depending on your use case, this is not enough, as the transactional guarantee will only apply once you start writing to the database as part of the ``DocumentManager::flush()`` call.
 This could still lead to data loss if you replace data that was written to the database by a different process in between you reading the data and starting the transaction.
-To solve this problem, Optimistic and Pessimistic Locking strategies can be used, allowing for fine-grained control over what kind of locking is required for documents in your application.
+To solve this problem, optimistic and pessimistic locking strategies can be used, allowing for fine-grained control over what kind of locking is required for documents in your application.

 .. _transactions_and_concurrency_optimistic_locking: